mk-hill/brows/README.md

 <h1>World Wide Web</h1>
 ```

-`--all-matches` will target all elements matching the selector instead of just the first one.
+`--all-matches` will target all elements matching the selector.
+[By default](#overriding-defaults), results are separated by a newline.

 ```console
 $ brows -a todomvc.com/examples/react 'ul:first-of-type li'